srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 - **Agreement** – these Terms and any additional policies or appendices referenced herein.
 - **End User / User** – a natural person subscribing to or using the Services for personal, non-commercial purposes.
-- **Zap** – the Sourceful Energy hardware device provided as part of a Subscription, enabling energy data collection and control.
+- **Zap** – the Sourceful Energy hardware device available for purchase, enabling energy monitoring and local data access.
+The device is functional without a subscription.
-- **Subscription** – the ongoing paid plan granting access to the Sourceful Services, including the app and associated features.
+- **Subscription** – an optional paid plan that provides access to additional features beyond the base functionality included with the Zap device.
 - **Reservation Fee** – a payment made to join a paid waitlist for upcoming Sourceful products, such as the V2X Charger.
 - **V2X Charger** – the Sourceful Energy bi-directional charger (vehicle-to-home/grid) offered as a separate, installed product.
 - **Intellectual Property Rights** – all rights relating to copyrights, trademarks, patents, designs, trade secrets, software, and related intangible assets.